PaulApivat/paulapivat/content/post/dsfs_6/index.md

 Here's the setup.
 We have a family with two (unknown) children with two assumptions.
 First, each child is equally likely to be a boy or a girl.
 Second, the gender of the second child is *independent* of the gender of the first child.

-> Statement 1: What is the probability of the event "both children are girls" (B) conditional on the event "the older child is a girl" (G)?
+> Challenge 1: What is the probability of the event "both children are girls" (B) conditional on the event "the older child is a girl" (G)?

 The probability for statement one is roughly 50% or (1/2).

-> Statement 2: What is the probability of the event "both children are girls" (B) conditional on the event "at least one of the children is a girl" (L)?
+> Challenge 2: What is the probability of the event "both children are girls" (B) conditional on the event "at least one of the children is a girl" (L)?

 The probability for statement two is roughly 33% or (1/3).